-Located in Dorset, Bryanston is a day and boarding school for 11-18 year-olds that is proud to brand itself as “different” to other independent schools and encourages students to be independent, self-disciplined learners in a very supportive, encouraging environment.
+Located in Dorset, Bryanston is a day and boarding school for three to 18 year-olds that is proud to brand itself as “different” to other independent schools and encourages students to be independent, self-disciplined learners in a very supportive, encouraging environment.

 While the school has a more relaxed learning environment than most, it is not laidback when it comes to achievement.
 Standards are high, students are challenged and pushed, and results are impressive (all the more so for a non-selective school).